DynaVox

-Tobii Dynavox is a SE-based developer, manufacturer, and distributor of speech generating devices headquartered in Danderyd, Sweden with offices in Pittsburgh, Norway, Germany, France, the UK, China, Japan, South Korea, and Taiwan.
+Tobii Dynavox is a Swedish-based developer, manufacturer, and distributor of speech generating devices headquartered in Danderyd, Sweden, with offices in Pittsburgh, Norway, Germany, France, the UK, China, Japan, South Korea, and Taiwan.

-The company was formed in 1983 and has since become the leading provider of speech communication devices and symbol-adapted special education software used to assist individuals in overcoming speech, language and learning challenges.
-The company's best-known products include the Maestro and EyeMax System communication solutions, and the Boardmaker Software Family, a suite of tools that allow educational curriculum and activities to be adapted to meet a range of student learning, cognitive and physical needs.
+The company was formed in 1983 and produces speech communication devices and special education software used to assist individuals in overcoming speech, language and learning challenges.

 History

 Founded as Sentient Systems Technology, Inc. in 1983, the company's first product was the EyeTyper.
 Created as a student project at Carnegie Mellon University to help a young woman with cerebral palsy to communicate, the EyeTyper allowed individuals spell messages with their eyes.
 These messages were then "spoken" by a computerized voice.

 The EyeTyper made it possible for some people with cerebral palsy to communicate effectively.
 Killiany formed the company with CMU professor Mark Friedman and business partner Tilden Bennett.
 The patent for this technology was sold to the US Navy and all revenue went back into further development of communication applications that could be used by more people with significant speech disabilities.
 In 1991 the first DynaVox branded product was released.
 The DynaVox was the first speech-generating device to feature touchscreen technology.

 The company changed its name to DynaVox Systems Inc. when was acquired by Sunrise Medical Inc. in 1998., before being spun out again several years later.
 In 2004 DynaVox acquired Enkidu Research Inc. and Mayer-Johnson.
 In 2009 DynaVox Mayer-Johnson acquired BlinkTwice, and incorporated that company's product, the Tango AAC device, into the DynaVox product line.
 DynaVox acquired Eye Response Technologies in January 2010.